 A wide network of community centres offer recreational activities including ice hockey, skating, swimming, squash, tennis, martial arts, yoga and many others pursuits.
 There are also self-development courses and arts and crafts.

-Calgary Recreation and Sports: Watch
+City of Calgary Recreation and Sports: Spectator options

-Canadian Football (CFL).
+Canadian Football (CFL)

 The Calgary Stampeders represent Calgary in the CFL, a sport that is very similar to American football.

-Calgary Recreation and Sports: Play
+Calgary Recreation and Sports: Participation options